 - Expecting to detect the critical defects earlier in the project execution

 - Worried about the business loss if the critical functionality is not tested in time

 - In addition to all above challenges, you do not want to compromise on the quality of testing deliverables

-WHICH… all critical business scenarios, modules that need to be attended on priority?
+Which all critical business scenarios, modules that need to be attended on priority?

-You may want to grab the list of modules, functions that need to be considered as a top priority testing items while treating them as risks.
+You may want to grab the list of modules, functions that need to be considered as a top priority testing item while treating them as risks.
 You must spend enough time for this phase of RBT implementation on your project.

-- You identify business scenarios where failure of modules; functions become a show stopper & a big loss on the business front.
+- You identify business scenarios where the failure of modules; functions become a show stopper & a big loss on the business front.

 - You take a note of frequently and heavily used areas of the application under test.

 - You may want to beat the complex areas of your system.

 What all steps/approaches that you would like to overlay to succeed?